Automation Technician Training Course Outline

 - Explain the basic operating principle of an optical shaft encoder.

 It is in this module that the student learns the principles of industrial control systems including open- and closed-loop control.
 Proportional, Integral, and Derivative control are covered with an emphasis on practical application and design.
-An introduction to algorithms, flow charts and fuzzy logic is also presented in this course.
+An introduction to algorithms, flow charts and fuzzy logic is also presented in this module.

 - Define the terms process, process variable and controlled variable.